 Production numbers were a mixed bag

-In the next part of this series, we’ll discuss BHP’s production numbers for various commodities in greater detail and evaluate its outlook on the business.
+Continue to the subsequent parts of this series, where we’ll discuss BHP’s fiscal 1H16 production numbers for various commodities in greater detail and evaluate its management team’s outlook on the business.